ietf-rats-wg/eat/draft-ietf-rats-eat.md

 "CBOR":
 : The second array item must be some base64url-encoded CBOR that is a tag, typically a CWT or CBOR-encoded DEB

-"UJCS":
-: The second array item MUST be a UJCS-Message as defined in this document.

 "DEB":
 : The second array item MUST be a JSON-encoded Detached EAT Bundle as defined in this document.